jrni-platform/jrni-cli/README.md

 ## Versions of the cli vs server versions

-In version version5.17+ a new parameter was added to the api upon install of an extensibility application.
+In version version5.17 of the JRNI engine, a new parameter was added to the api upon install of an extensibility application.
 It optionally allows you to keep the configuration of the application.
 This feature was added to v5.17+ of the JRNI BE engine and v0.1.2 of the cli.

 In short if the version of the engine is below 5.17 use v0.1.0 of the cli.
 If above 5.17 use v0.1.2+.